kratisto/docs/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 To increase the RAM for a Web Cloud Databases service linked to a **Performance** hosting plan, you will need detach it from your **Performance** web hosting plan beforehand in order to switch to a higher plan.

 To do this, log in to your [OVHcloud Control Panel](/links/manager).
-Go to the `Web Cloud`{.action} section, then click on the relevant hosting plan in the `Hosting plans`{.action} section in the left-hand column.
+Go to the `Web Cloud`{.action} section.
+Click on the `Hosting plans`{.action} section in the left-hand column.
+Select the name of the web hosting plan concerned.

 On the new `General information`{.action} page that appears, you will see a box labelled `Configuration`{.action} in the centre of the page.
 To the right of `Web Cloud Databases`{.action}, click on the `...`{.action} button then `Detach`{.action}.
 Select the shortest renewal duration, then continue until you confirm your order.